Guy Montgomery's Guy Mont-Spelling Bee: Live shows

+Television

-Guy Mont-Spelling Bee was developed into a television series by Montgomery together with comedian Joseph Moore and the production company Kevin & Co.
-Montgomery is also the showrunner.
+Ordered by Discovery NZ, Guy Mont-Spelling Bee was developed into a television show by Montgomery together with comedian Joseph Moore and the production company Kevin & Co.
+Funding of the show comes from NZ On Air.
+Montgomery also serves as the showrunner.

+The "retro" feel of the show is intentional, as Montgomery wanted the set to feel "timeless" by using physical props and as few screens as possible.
+Sacha Young was the stylist for the production.
+Additionally, Montgomery notes that the "hokey" title of the show "sets the tone for the experience".

+Series 1 was filmed in November 2022 in Auckland, and was broadcast for eight weeks starting in February 2023 at the 7.30 pm timeslot on Three.
+On 10 July 2023, it was announced that the show had been renewed for a second eight-episode series.

+Series 2 was filmed in November 2023 with at least one guest, Rose Matafeo, confirmed before broadcast.
+New episodes aired once a week for eight weeks at the slightly earlier 7.00 pm timeslot starting on 22 August 2024 on Three.

 Format

 Every episode begins with The Spelling Round, a standard spelling bee round in which the contestants select a word from three containers with varying levels of spelling difficulty ranging from 1–3 points: the Coward's Cup, the Person's Purse, or the Bucket of Bravery.
-Other rounds used in some of the episodes include:
+Other rounds include: